 Cody Wilson came to Purdue to study science, but a passion for helping people prompted him to change his major to sociology.
 Encouragement he received through the Old Masters program led Cody to participate in Teach for America and work with children in under-served communities.

-Students study human society and culture by investigating how individuals and social groups relate to one another.
-The primary aim of coursework is to provide students with an understanding of social institutions and organizations, social behavior and social structures, cultures, and the theories and methods for studying them.
+Sociology majors study human society and culture by investigating how individuals and social groups relate to one another.
+Coursework provides students with an understanding of social institutions and organizations, social behavior and social structures, cultures, and the theories and methods for studying them.

 Upon completion of the program, Sociology majors may choose to enter a field directly or indirectly-related to their studies.
 Student experiences have included:

 - Communications Technician

 - Field Manager